Tilbury Carnival FlagsCarnival Projects / Community Flags

 The Empire Windrush famously docked at Tilbury in 1948, and with such an important and obvious connection to the history of carnival in the UK it seemed fitting that this was a central source of reference and inspiration.

-Kinetika was commissioned to lead community workshops to create 30 silk flags showing different aspects of this connection to Empire Windrush, as well as Tilbury’s rich history and international connections.
+Kinetika was commissioned to lead community workshops to create 2 puppets and 30 silk flags showing different aspects of this connection to Empire Windrush, as well as Tilbury’s rich history and international connections.

 The resulting flag designs are displayed on this page, and themes were: